PoCInnovation/Workshops/p2p/2.Starton_Smart_Contracts/README.md

 All the required information to install the workshop's dependencies are given in the [SETUP.md](./SETUP.md)

 ## Step 1 - Create a contract
-Let's create your first contract in [Solidity](https://docs.soliditylang.org/en/v0.8.0/) :rocket:
+Let's create your first contract in [Solidity](https://docs.soliditylang.org/en/v0.8.0/) 🚀
 > 💡 You can use the online IDE [Remix](https://remix.ethereum.org/) which is really useful to develop contracts for the Ethereum blockchain.

 Your objective is to create a contract named `Task1`: